markdude701/TwitchChat_TextToSpeech/README.md

 Performance is highly dependant on PC resources due to the nature of AI speech synthesis.
 You'll more likely find information about performance [on their ChatTTS repo](https://github.com/2noise/ChatTTS)

+---

+##  Personal Write-up
+A few nights ago, I wrote a crappy Twitch Chat to TTS bot for my stream.

+This uses a locally hosted TTS AI, instead of using Azure, Google, or OpenAI since I'm a cheapo and don't want to pay monthly/yearly subscriptions costs, and I think it's more fun and comforting to locally host my own AIs if I can.

+It uses ChatTTS and TwitchIO to convert the chat messages to text and then use ChatTTS to convert it and auto play the chat message.

+It's a kinda buggy but it was a fun quick late weekend night project.
+You'll likely run into issues when multiple chat messages are posted at once.
+There currently is no logic included to handle these cases and messages or audio will likely be played on top of each other in the current state of the code.
+Future improvements.

+If anyone actually wants to use it, feel free to message me if you have any questions.
+The installation is kinda balls, but I tried my best to write down the instructions within the repo.

+---

 ## Quickstart
 1. Install ChatTTS using instructions or [on their repo](https://github.com/2noise/ChatTTS) or below!
    - Feel free to skip the steps about downloading the REPO.
 This Repo should have all the files we need, so no need to git clone.